lukasmartinelli/lukasmartinelli.github.io/_posts/2014-03-11-using-the-cloud-storages-as-one-big-encrypted-disk.md

 **Account Creation Wizard**
 A wizard that creates accounts for all known storage providers.
 You get a huge amount of free storage without the hassle of registering for all the sites yourself.

+**Dynamically change amount of allocated space**
+You can set a fixed amount of space that should be reserved for Cuckoo Drive on the cloud storage provider.
+This allows you to have space for your documents or shared folders on Dropbox and use it for Cuckoo Drive as well.

 **Synchronized folders or block device**
 One could also use a folder on the system, that is then kept up to date by the Cucko Sync process instead of using a device mapper.